jatinkumar027/SBC-Bank/README.md

 **Sparks Foundation Web Development Internship Project**

-Basic Banking System website.
-A web application used to transfer virtual money between multiple users and also record the banking transactions/ activities.
+Built a dynamic Banking Administration System for the transaction of money between accounts with connection to databases for storing and updating the details of customers and tracking all the transactions.

 ## Features